DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/upgrade_yum_source_centos7_9.md

     The expected output should resemble the following:

     ```bash
-    Access permission for `minio/centos-base` is set to `download`
+    Access permission for __minio/centos-base__ is set to __download__
     ```

-4. In the current directory of the node, copy the generated `centos-base` offline yum source to the `minio/centos-base` bucket on the MinIO server:
+4. In the current directory of the node, copy the generated __centos-base__ offline yum source to the __minio/centos-base__ bucket on the MinIO server:

     ```bash
     mc cp centos-base minio/centos-base --recursive
     ```

-### Step 4: Create a Configuration Item to Store the Yum Source Information in the Cluster
+### Step 4: Create a ConfigMap to Store the Yum Source Information in the Cluster

 Perform the following steps on the control node of the cluster where the GPU Operator will be deployed.

-1. Run the following command to create a file named `CentOS-Base.repo` that specifies the configuration information for the yum source storage:
+1. Run the following command to create a file named __CentOS-Base.repo__ that specifies the configuration information for the yum source storage:

     ```bash
     # The file name must be CentOS-Base.repo, otherwise it cannot be recognized during the installation of the GPU Operator